Oladayooladapo/Exploratory-Data-Analysis-With-Warehouse-Dataset/README.md

-# DIMENSIONS EXPLORATION
+# Dimensions Exploration
 To identify the unique values and categories in each dimension.
 Recognising how data might be grouped or segmented for later analysis
 SQL functions used:
 - DISTINCT
 - ORDER BY

-# DATE EXPLORATION
+# Date Exploration
 Purpose:
     - To determine the temporal boundaries of key data points.
     - To understand the range of historical data.